Krast76/clickcount-app/README.md

 ## CI/CD

+### Workflow

+* All commits on the project will create a new latest image
+* When a tag is set, an image is created with the git tag as image's tag, and the staging Cloud RUN service is updated with this image
+* When the staging code is ok, code should be merge in the master branch.
+When a commit comes to master a new image is built with the COMMIT SHA as image's tag and the prod Cloud RUN service is updated with this image
 ### Infra Requirements

 All infra required by the APP is created by terraform.
 To use it follow instructions on [clickcount-infra](https://github.com/Krast76/clickcount-infra)